Demonte Colony: Critical reception

 Malini Mannath of The New Indian Express wrote, "Brilliantly written and executed, gripping and refreshing, Demonte Colony is a must watch for lovers of the genre".
 Sify wrote, "Demonte Colony does sincere attempt to scare us and seriously it is one of the well written, superbly executed horror thrillers in recent times that keep us engaged throughout its crisp running time of 116 minutes".
 Anupama Subramanian of Deccan Chronicle wrote, "what really shines are the foundations and technical execution of the film: writing, narration, pacing (although first half drags a bit), lighting, cameras, and sound", calling the film "a scary and entertaining affair that promises to surprise and amuse you".

 M. Suganth of The Times of India gave the film 3 stars out of 5 and wrote, "R Ajay Gnanamuthu's Demonte Colony is a refreshing change – it is a pure horror film with no frills attached...and this alone makes us want to appreciate the director....But despite the visual flair, Demonte Colony at times gets bogged down by predictability and the lack of a genuine sense of dread".
 S. Saraswathi of Rediff.com gave the same rating, stating, "Almost entirely shot in a single room with no gruesome ghosts or unnecessary build up, the director has skilfully created the eerie atmosphere, with incessant rain, a subtle aura of menace, unsophisticated characters and underlying hint of truth.
 The film is undoubtedly a fine attempt by the debutant director".
 Sudhir Srinivasan of The Hindu wrote, "you could make a case for Demonte Colony being a brave debut for R Ajay Gnanamuthu...He wants to shake you up and leave you walking out nervously, petrified of the dark and the dead.
 But he needed something more: new ideas to show the horrors unleashed by the evil spirit.
 The ones he uses aren't enough".

 Box office

 Demonte Colony opened at the number one position at the Chennai box office, with an opening weekend gross of ₹64 lakh.
 Initially released in 250 screens in Tamil Nadu, this was increased to 280 after the film's opening.
 The film's closing collections were nearly ₹17 crore.

 Sequels

 A sequel titled Demonte Colony 2 was released in 2024, with Ajay Gnanamuthu returning as the director and Arulnithi reprising his role.
 Ajay also announced his plans for a third and fourth film in the series.
-The third film began filming in July 2025.
+Demonte Colony 3 began filming in July 2025, and is scheduled to release in 2026.